Why is restoration of the American chestnut so important?

 Besides direct improvement work for disease-resistance, TACF and its affiliates are conserving genetic diversity of the species, assessing susceptibility to other pests and pathogens (in addition to chestnut blight), and exploring the ecology of the species to prepare for landscape-scale reintroduction.

-How soon will you know if the Restoration Chestnuts 1.0 are truly blight-resistant?
+How soon will you know if the potentially blight-resistant chestnuts are truly blight-resistant?

 Does TACF have other goals beyond breeding blight-resistant American chestnut trees?

 Why should I plant pure American chestnuts instead of waiting until the blight-resistant material is available?